qijunbo/dockerstudy/nginx/README.md

 http://docker_host:8888

-Setting Up a Simple Proxy Server
+Setting Up a Simple Server
 --

 - you can either override the nginx.conf